 Maximizing all the tax deductions you’re entitled to as a doctor is one of the most significant steps you can take to reduce your tax burden.
-Always consult with your accountant versed in the specific requirements of your practice to claim all applicable deductions (and keep more of your earnings in your pocket).
+Always consult with your accountant versed in the specifics of your practice to ensure you’re making the most of your deductions.

-Of course, a seasoned accountant will also dig beyond deductions to explore additional tax savings strategies, such as incorporating your practice.
+Of course, a seasoned accountant will also dig beyond deductions to explore additional tax savings strategies for doctors, such as incorporating your practice.